pi-hole/docs/docs/ftldns/debugging.md

 Once you are used to it, you can skip most of the steps.
 Debugging *FTL*DNS is quite easy. `pihole-FTL` has been designed so that a debugger can be attached to an already running process.
 This will give you insights into how software (not limited to `pihole-FTL`) works.

+!!! note "Debugging parallelized applications"
+    There is one fundamental drawback when it comes to using `gdb` for debugging parallelized applications: `pihole-FTL` uses both threads and forks.
+When DNS queries are processed on dedicated (long-lived) TCP connections, `pihole-FTL` forks a new process to handle the query but `gdb` does not follow the forked process.
+This means that you will not be able to capture crashes that occur in forked processes.
+However, most crashes occur in the main process, so this limitation is not as severe as it might sound.

 <!-- markdownlint-disable code-block-style -->
 !!! info "When running Pi-hole in a Docker container"
     If you are running Pi-hole in a Docker container, you will need to perform all the steps described here *inside* the Docker container.
 You can use, e.g., `docker exec -it <container_name> /bin/bash` to get a shell inside the container.